pocco81/koy/README.md

 ports: [ 8001, 8002, 8003 ]
 ```

-> As it can be seen, Koy isn't only good for deeply nested data, but also for avoiding an unambiguous use of it, managing their data-types and modularizing them.
+> As shown here, Koy isn't only good for deeply nested data, but also for avoiding an unambiguous use of it, managing their data-types and modularizing them.

 &nbsp;

+### 📋 Characteristics

+-   **Friendly Syntax with obvious semantics**: everything in a Koy file works on a `key` -> `value` basis, therefore you can nest data as much as you want and no matter what, it's easy to comprehend at a glance.
+-   **Standard Errors**: Koy defines a list of semantic errors throwable for when the parser screams _"oh crap! what is this?"_.
+This way developers get an implementation-agnostic definition that helps them debug their program's config faster.
+-   **Unambiguous**: Koy has one, and only _ONE_ way to define each thing, because doing the opposite would increase the overall complexity of the language.
+-   **Feature rich:** Koy supports:
+    -   comments
+    -   variables
+    -   type casting & coercion
+    -   data overwritting
+    -   importing other koy files
+    -   native data-types:
+        -   Integer (`int`)
+        -   String (`str`)
+        -   Null (`null`)
+        -   Array (`arr`)
+        -   Boolean (`bool`)
+        -   Float (`flt`)
+        -   Object (`obj`)

 ### 📣 Rant